Documentation

 Instances For

-Size predictor for the reducedness dispatch: true when the fixed-precision interval pass is predicted to beat the exact integer checker on this input.
+Size predictor for the reducedness selection: true when the fixed-precision interval pass is predicted to beat the exact integer checker on this input.
 Reads only maxDiagBits, so the predictor is a function of the input alone, never of checker indecision, keeping per-input timing deterministic.

 Equations